What Would a Hydrogen Bomb Do to the Pacific Ocean?

 More than 2,000 nuclear tests—by various nations, in underground chambers, above ground, and underwater—were carried out between 1945 and 1996, according to the Comprehensive Nuclear-Test-Ban Treaty Organization, which was created when the 1996 treaty banning all nuclear tests went into effect.
 The United States tested a nuclear-tipped missile, like the one North Korea’s foreign minister described, in the Pacific Ocean in 1962.
 The last aboveground test conducted by any nuclear power was in China in 1980.

 This year alone, North Korea has conducted 19 ballistic-missile tests and one nuclear test, according to a database from the Nuclear-Threat Initiative.
-Earlier this month, North Korea claimed it conducted a successful underground test of a hydrogen bomb.
+Earlier this month, North Korea said it conducted a successful underground test of a hydrogen bomb.
 The event created an artificial earthquake near the test site that was registered by seismic-activity stations around the world.
 The U.S. Geological Survey said the quake measured magnitude 6.3.
 A week later, the United Nations passed a U.S.-drafted resolution that would impose new sanctions on North Korea over its nuclear provocations.

 Pyongyang’s mention of a potential hydrogen-bomb test in the Pacific will likely increase political tensions and contribute to the ever-growing debate about the true capabilities of its nuclear-weapons program.
 An H-bomb in the ocean certainly would put any speculation to rest.